 I told her the only way to do that was to go to those boring, old historic societies, libraries, archives, and county courthouses.
 She already knew where she wanted to go – Richmond.
 It didn’t take her long to convince her brothers and Sarah that driving to Richmond and spending time researching and checking out the city would be a lot of fun.

-Like I mentioned, Anna found a lot of information online.
+As I mentioned, Anna found a lot of information online.
 When we visited the archives and courthouses, she went straight to the old records that weren’t available online, or even on microfilm.
-Mike and Lucas spent a little time flipping through some of the books and photos and exploring the buildings, but we made sure they had time to have some adventures.
-They got their fill of excitement rafting and riding roller coasters.
-Sarah loved the fact that we were all together having fun (and eating some good food and shopping).
+The boys spent a little time flipping through some of the books and photos and exploring the buildings, but we made sure they had time to have some adventures.
+My wife loved the fact that we were all together having fun (and eating good).

 We’ve made a lot of trips to other cities in Virginia and other states since that trip to Richmond.
 The boys still want adventure, and we make sure they get it.
-Still, they do like learning about their family.
-Sarah is even getting into it, digging into her family tree and history.
+But not they enjoy learning about their family.
+Even my wife is even getting into it, digging into her family tree and history.

 And Anna?
-She has stacks of notebooks and many more files on her computer, and she’s developing a flair for storytelling, just like Grandma Nora.
+She has stacks of notebooks and many more files on her computer… she’s developing a flair for family history, just like Grandma Nora.